 What were you doing before you founded MLM and how did you make the shift?

 My career started out in fashion working for Isabella Blow in Paris, then becoming a fashion editor for the London Sunday Times.
-Years later I found myself moving to LA for a major life change and became a multimedia artist specializing in fine art photography.
+Years later I found myself moving to LA for a major life change and became a multimedia artist specialising in fine art photography.
 Throughout all of this time I have always been a huge lover of candles and the world of fragrance in general.
 After getting a considerable amount of requests for my homemade candles, what started as a fun side project of making my own candles in my kitchen, mixing the wax and fragrance all myself, eventually became my fragrance house Maison Louis Marie.